Hosting and bandwidth provided by MacAce.net.

 As the iPod shuffle 3rd Gen and iPod shuffle 4th Gen models are quite different in terms of design, these are unlikely to be mistaken for one another.
 However, it is easy to mistake an iPod shuffle 2nd Gen and 4th Gen model if they are not side-by-side.
 Consequently, it still is useful to know the model number for identification purposes.

-Everyi.com's Ultimate iLookup feature also can identify these iPod models by EMC number, order number (referred to as "model" in software), and the last three or four characters of their serial numbers as well (the last three characters for models with eleven character serial numbers and the last four characters for models with twelve character serial numbers).
+Everyi.com's Ultimate iLookup feature also can identify these iPod models by EMC number, order number (referred to as "model" in software), and most precisely by their serial numbers, as well.

 Capacity & Battery Life Differences